poiu-de/coat/CONTRIBUTING.md

 ### Finding bugs

-Of course Coat has bugs.
-If you find them please file an [Issue](https://github.com/poiu-de/coat/issues) so they can be resolved.
+Every software has bugs.
+If you find a bug in Coat please file an [Issue](https://github.com/poiu-de/coat/issues) so they can be resolved.

 Preparing pull requests to solve issues is also highly welcome, of course.